andrew-2020/pdsnd_github/README.md

 ### Description
-This is a program that show you a bike sharing data in us
+This is a program that show you a bike sharing data in us you can select the city and time so that the program can provide you with some interesting information
 ### Files used
 bikeshare.py
 and some csv data files